 Although cart abandonment is a huge ecommerce problem, you can easily decrease its influence on your business by using proper third-party extensions.
-Check the following two posts to discover the most reliable Magento 2 abandoned cart email software solutions the ecosystem provides: Magento 2 Follow Up Email Extensions Comparison & Magento 2 Shopping Cart Abandonment.
-Below, we shed light on the module that is specified in both digests – Amasty Abandoned Cart Email for Magento 2.
-Install the tool, and the encouraging Magento 2 cart abandonment email will be automatically sent to a customer every time he or she leaves a shopping cart without proceeding to checkout.
+Check the following two posts to discover the most reliable Magento 2 cart abandonment software solutions the ecosystem provides: Magento 2 Follow Up Email Extensions Comparison & Magento 2 Shopping Cart Abandonment.
+Below, we shed light on the module specified in both digests – Amasty Abandoned Cart Email for Magento 2.
+After you install the tool, the encouraging Magento 2 cart abandonment email will be automatically sent to a customer every time they leave a shopping cart without proceeding to checkout.

 - Highly customizable Magento abandoned cart email templates;